Charles Schultz (American football)

-Charles William Schultz (October 8, 1915 – March 15, 1989) was an American football offensive tackle in the National Football League who played for the Green Bay Packers.
-Schultz played collegiate ball for the University of Minnesota before being drafted by the Packers in the 20th round of the 1939 NFL Draft.
+Charles William Schultz (October 8, 1915 – March 15, 1989) was an American professional football offensive tackle in the National Football League (NFL) who played for the Green Bay Packers.
+Schultz played collegiate ball for the University of Minnesota before being drafted by the Packers in the 20th round of the 1939 NFL draft.
 He played professionally for 3 seasons from 1939 to 1941.